bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 * Nest every LESS selector appropriately  <!-- DONE -->
 * Use the mixin ".center-content" to center the text in `nav`, `.logo`, `.boxes`, and the `footer`. <!-- DONE -->
 * Use the mixin ".border-radius" to make the `.logo` an oval shape (hint: 50%) <!-- DONE -->
-* Make the whole site responsive by adjusting the .container class' width to 100% and introduce a max-width.
+* Make the whole site responsive by adjusting the .container class' width to 100% and introduce a max-width. <!-- Attempted and I think done correctly.
+Not sure what the max-width should be so placed it to 1100px. -->
 * Use the escaped media query variable for laptop sizes (1100px) and update `nav`, `.box1` and `.box4` to have a background color of green;
 * Use the escaped media query variable for tablet sizes (768px) and update `.logo`, `.box2` and `.box3` to have a background color of purple;
 * Use the escaped media query variable for phone sizes (400px), and update `nav`, `footer`, `.box1`, and `.box4` to have a background color of orange;